 Many honey cake recipes contain so much granulated and brown sugar that it's hard to detect the flavor of the honey.
-In this version of the Rosh Hashana classic, I've reduced the amount of sugar, bumped up the honey slightly, and swapped coffee for tea so that the honey really shines through.
+In this version of the Rosh Hashanah classic, we've reduced the amount of sugar, bumped up the honey slightly, and swapped coffee for tea so that the honey really shines through.

-I like the way this recipe showcases the unique flavor profiles of various raw, single-source honeys, though you can certainly use clover or wildflower honey.
+We like the way this recipe showcases the unique flavor profiles of various raw, single-source honey, though you can certainly use clover or wildflower honey.

 - 1 tablespoon baking powder